 There are many reasons why coriander has been so popular for such a long period of time.
 From the symbolic uses in ancient times to the remedies it provides today, coriander provides a range of benefits for overall health and wellness.

 Coriander oil can heal the body inside and out.
 From skin irritations to joint and muscle pain, coriander has you covered.
 The oil is not just for physical ailments, though, as it also works to improve mental health as a mood-booster.

-Try coriander essential oil in an herbal tea or veggie capsule, applying it topically after diluting it with a carrier oil, or inhale it through a room diffuser as part of an aromatherapy session.
+Try coriander essential oil in an herbal tea or veggie capsule, applying it topically after diluting it with a carrier oil, or using it aromatically in a room diffuser.
 Your body and your mind will thank you.